balzss/yip/README.md

-**IMPORTANT** I'm in the middle of refactoring and managed to broke everything.
-If you want working code, use the PyPI repo.
-I'll resolve this (hopefully) by tomorrow

 ## Intro
 If you have ever tried to search PyPI via pip you know how difficult it can be.
 Yip is an attempt to resolve that frustration and create a beautiful and feature